ovanvincq/OpticalFibers.jl/README.md

 [![Stable](https://img.shields.io/badge/docs-dev-blue.svg)](https://ovanvincq.github.io/OpticalFibers.jl) [![DOI](https://zenodo.org/badge/696327811.svg)](https://zenodo.org/badge/latestdoi/696327811)

 OpticalFibers is a package that allows to compute modes of optical fibers.
 Different methods are implemented to find scalar or vector modes:
-- A semi-analytical solver (based on Bessel functions) for multi-step index fibers.
+- A semi-analytical solver (based on Bessel functions) to compute guided modes of multi-step index fibers.
-- Finite difference method for graded-index isotropic fibers.
+- Finite difference method to compute guided modes of graded-index isotropic fibers.
-- Finite element method (using `Gridap.jl`) for any kind of isotropic or anisotropic fiber (useful to find leaky modes using a PML for example)
+- Finite element method (using `Gridap.jl`) to compute guided modes and leaky modes of any kind of isotropic or anisotropic fiber (useful to find leaky modes using a PML for example)

 ## Installation
 OpticalFibers requires at least julia 1.9 and can be installed with: